Duress in English law: Gang membership

-In R v Hasan [2005] UKHL 22 the defendant was the driver for a group that organised prostitution and had connections with a second organisation of violent drug dealers.
+In R v Hasan the defendant was the driver for a group that organised prostitution and had connections with a second organisation of violent drug dealers.
 He was charged with burglary in circumstances where he and his family had been threatened, and he had been accompanied to the scene of the crime by an armed man.
-In the earlier case of R v Fitzpatrick (1977) NI 20, involving the IRA, Lowry LCJ, said at p 33:
+In the earlier case of R v Fitzpatrick, involving the IRA, Lowry LCJ, said at p 33:

-In cases involving less serious criminality, R v Sharp (1987) QB 853 involved a gang of robbers, while R v Shepherd (1987) 86 Cr.
-App R 47 involved a group of shoplifters, the court held:
+In cases involving less serious criminality, R v Sharp involved a gang of robbers, while R v Shepherd involved a group of shoplifters, the court held:

 Thus, if the defendant knows what the group does and that some violent people are involved, they cannot rely on the violence threatened as duress.
-But in R v Baker and Ward (1999) 2 Cr.
-App.
-R. 335 this was slightly modified at p344: "What a defendant has to be aware of is the risk that the group might try to coerce him into committing criminal offences of the type for which he is being tried by the use of violence or threats of violence."
+But in R v Baker and Ward this was slightly modified at p344: "What a defendant has to be aware of is the risk that the group might try to coerce him into committing criminal offences of the type for which he is being tried by the use of violence or threats of violence."
 (On whether this is a subjective or objective test, see Ashworth: 2003.)
 The Lords in Hasan clearly stated at para 37:

 Exceptions

 Duress is no defence to murder, attempted murder, or, seemingly, treason involving the death of the sovereign.
 In general, courts do not accept a defence of duress when harm done by the defendant is greater than the court's perception of the harm threatened.
 This is a test of proportionality.
-In Howe (1987) AC 417 the court held that the jury should consider:
+In Howe the court held that the jury should consider: